sjoswald/GoVerify-group-project/QuestionsForUCD.md

 From: https://design-system.service.gov.uk/components/error-message/

 We will need an error message when users do not select consent checkboxes.
 How would you like us to word this?

+What details do we want to ask for when the users create an account?
+What alternative means of contact should we use for users without an email address? (e.g. for forgotten passwords)